sjproctor/rails_challenges/blog_post_challenge/README.md

 ```
 In a browser navigate to: `http://localhost:3000` or `127.0.0.1:3000` to view the Rails application

-## Setting up the Blog Post Model
+### Story: As a developer, my blog post can have a title and content.
 - create the model `rails g model BlogPost title:string content:text publish_date:date`
 - `rails db:migrate`
 - `rails c`

+### Story: As a developer, I can add new blog posts to my database.
 - add new instances of blog posts
 - `BlogPost.create title: 'Hey Everyone', content: 'Learning about Rails is fun!', publish_date: Date.today.to_s`
 - `BlogPost.create title: 'Rails Forms', content: 'Today we will learn how to put a form in a rails app', publish_date: Date.today.to_s`

-## Setting up the Comments Model
+### Story: As a developer, my blog application can have many comments for each post.
+The comment has an author and content.
 - create the model `rails g model Comments author_name:string content:string blog_post_id:integer`
 - `rails db:migrate`
 - add `has_many :comments` to the model class BlogPost
 - add `belongs_to :blog_post` to the model class Comments

+### Story: As a developer, I can add new comments to the blog posts in my database.
 - add new instances of comments to a post
 - `rails c`
 - create a variable to identify one of the posts `post = BlogPost.first`
 - `post.comments.create author_name: 'Sarah', content: 'Rails is great!'`
 - no need to give a value for the blog_post_id since it is being creating as part of the post variable that contains the first blog entry

-## Changing the Shape of the Database
+## Changing the Shape of the Database (not in challenge)
 - After the model has been created a migration can add additional columns to the table
 - `rails g migration add_approved_to_comments`
 - a new migration will be created with a method called def change